njhlai/rustregex/README.md

 # rustregex

 ## About
-rustregex is a toy regex parser written in Rust.
+rustregex is a toy regex parser written in [Rust](https://www.rust-lang.org/), with no other dependencies beyond the Rust Standard Library [std](https://doc.rust-lang.org/std/).

 ## Requirements
 - [Rust](https://www.rust-lang.org/).
 Recommended to use Rust through [rustup](https://rustup.rs/).